Best Things To Do in Elvas in 1 day, Alentejo, Portugal

 The Fortress of Our Lady of Grace

-O Forte de Nossa Senhora da Graça is located at the top of the hill of Nuestra Señora de Gracia, one km from the Elvas fort.
+O Forte de Nossa Senhora da Graça is located at the top of Nuestra Señora de Gracia hill, one km from the Elvas fort.

 Thanks to this position, it has managed to keep a large part of its medieval walls and almost all of its bastion complex in a good state of preservation.
 Therefore, it is one of the essential visits to do in Elvas.